cutlets14/guides/http.md

 ## Brief Overview and History

 * Under your browser's hood lies a collection of files -- CSS, HTML, Javascript, videos, images, etc. -- that makes displaying the page possible.
 All these files were sent from a server to your browser, the client, by an application protocol called HTTP.
-    * HTTP follows a simple model where a client makes a request to a server and waits for a response - a request-response protocol
+    * HTTP follows a simple model where a client makes a request to a server and waits for a response - a request-response protocol.
+HTTP is effectively a system of rules with which clients and servers must comply if they wish to communicate over them.
 * HTTP was invented by Tim Berners-Lee in the 1980s

 ## How the Internet Works